What is vaginal rejuvenation?

-Are there any complications associated with energy-based treatments for vaginal rejuvenation?
+Are there any complications associated with vaginal rejuvenation?

 Recovery and Outlook

-How long should I wait to have sex after an energy-based treatment for vaginal rejuvenation?
+How long should I wait to have sex after vaginal rejuvenation?

 Does my insurance cover vaginal rejuvenation?

-Most insurance plans do not cover vaginal rejuvenation.
-However, some insurances will pay for this therapy.
+Most insurance plans don’t cover vaginal rejuvenation because it’s considered cosmetic (not medically necessary).
+However, there are exceptions like childbirth injuries or trauma.
 Contact your insurance provider for questions regarding coverage.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy